 - Coors Light Chop House: Now boasting three levels, the bigger, better Chop House might also be in right field like its Turner Field predecessor, but that’s where the comparisons end.
 Enjoy a large indoor bar or go outside and snag a seat with a chilled cup holder designed to keep your drink colder than when it was served – even on those 90-degree summer days.
 At field level, there’s Below the Chop, which will need to be reserved by your group beforehand.
 Keep reading to find out about the third level, which will have a familiar name (and flavor).

-- First & Third Hot Dog and Sausage Shack: Adjacent to the center field gate and accessible from both inside and outside the stadium, chef Hugh Acheson’s take on the ballpark favorite is sure to be delicious.
-He plans to use meats from Austell, Georgia, butcher Patak Meats; if you haven’t been there, you’re in for a treat.
+- First & Third Hot Dog and Sausage Shack: Adjacent to the center field gate and accessible from both inside and outside the stadium, chef Hugh Acheson’s take on the ballpark favorite is a hit.
+He uses meats from Austell, Georgia, butcher Patak Meats; if you haven’t been there, you’re in for a treat.
+Another secret is that you can score a $5 domestic beer here, and you won’t find a cheaper beer anywhere in the stadium.

 - H&F Burger: When Bill Murray visited Turner Field for a Braves-Cubs game, he famously told the TV broadcasters, “This place smells like burgers.
 I’ve never been to a stadium that smells like burgers.”
 Thanks to H&F Burger, SunTrust Park should have much the same smell.
 Visit the restaurant at the top of the Chop House, or check out the concession stand at Section 155.